SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 `*` The DA and DD (but not the DB) datasheets imply that the minimum guaranteed high is 1.45V in SMbus mode if running at less than 2.5v.

-See also (Ref_Digital.md#INLVL)[the digital I/O reference] for the analogous data for these pins when used in non-I2C mode, in normal mode, and wheresupported, TTL mode.
+See also [the digital I/O reference](Ref_Digital.md#INLVL) for the analogous data for these pins when used in non-I2C mode, in normal mode, and wheresupported, TTL mode.